 Question Comments 12 From what BW could observe, were protocols Yes followed for communications among the EDCs, NERA, BPU staff, the Board (if necessary), and BW during the RSCP auction?
-13 From what BW could observe, were the protocols Yes followed for decisions regarding changes in RSCP auction parameters (e.g., volume, load caps, bid 275 100 decrements)?
+13 From what BW could observe, were the protocols Yes followed for decisions regarding changes in RSCP auction parameters (e.g., volume, load caps, bid decrements)?
 14 Were the calculations (e.g., for bid decrements or Yes bidder eligibility) produced by the RSCP auction software double-checked or reproduced off-line by the Auction Manager?
-15 Was there evidence of confusion or No misunderstanding on the part of bidders that 1.0 delayed or impaired the auction?
-16 From what BW could observe, were the Yes communications between the Auction Manager and 15 bidders timely and effective?
-37 17 Was there evidence that bidders felt unduly rushed No during the process?
-Should the auction have been 10 conducted more expeditiously?
-N 18 Were there any complaints from bidders about the No 10 process that BW believed were legitimate?
-77.000 19 Was the RSCP auction carried out in an acceptably Yes 20 fair and transparent manner?
-37 20 Was there evidence of non-productive "gaming" on No 21 the part of bidders?
-N. 21 Was there any evidence of collusion or improper No 22 coordination among bidders?
-N. 22 Was there any evidence of a breakdown in No 22 competition in the RSCP auction?
-V 23 Was information made public appropriately?
-From Yes what BW could observe, was sensitive information 24 treated appropriately?
-Yes 24 Does the RSCP auction appear to have generated a 1 es result that is consistent with competitive bidding, market-determined prices, and efficient allocation 1957 of the BGS-RSCP load?
+15 Was there evidence of confusion or No misunderstanding on the part of bidders that delayed or impaired the auction?
+16 Yes communications between the Auction Manager and 17 bidders timely and effective?
+N 17 Was there evidence that bidders felt unduly rushed No during the process?
+Should the auction have been 18 conducted more expeditiously?
+Were there any complaints from bidders about the No 10 process that BW believed were legitimate?
+NO 19 Was the RSCP auction carried out in an acceptably Yes 19 fair and transparent manner?
+1 05 20 Was there evidence of non-productive "gaming" on No 20 the part of bidders?
+110 21 Was there any evidence of collusion or improper No coordination among bidders?
+22 Was there any evidence of a breakdown in No competition in the RSCP auction?
+23 Was information made public appropriately?
+From Yes what BW could observe, was sensitive information treated appropriately?
+24 Does the RSCP auction appear to have generated a Yes result that is consistent with competitive bidding, market-determined prices, and efficient allocation of the BGS-RSCP load?

-Question Comments 25 Were there factors exogenous to the RSCP auction (e.g., changes in market environment) that materially affected the RSCP auction in Due to restrictions related to COVID- 19, the auction was conducted remotely by the Auction Manager unanticipated ways? team.
-There were no issues in conducting the auction remotely.
-26 Are there any concerns with the RSCP auction's outcome with regard to any specific EDC(s)?
-No
+Question Comments 25 Were there factors exogenous to the RSCP auction No (e.g., changes in market environment) that materially affected the RSCP auction in unanticipated ways?
+26 Are there any concerns with the RSCP auction's No outcome with regard to any specific EDC(s)?